-The trustees reviewed the cash reserve levels of the academy during the period to 31 August 2017.
+The trustees reviewed the cash reserve levels of the academy during the period to 31 August 2020.
 This review included the nature of income and expenditure streams, the need to match income with expenditure and the nature of reserves.

-The trustees anticipate utilising 50-60% of reserves over the next three years to maintain educational standards and staffing.
-The balance of the reserves will be a contingency and to support future strategies and initiatives within the academy.
+The trustees anticipate allocating part of the reserves over the next three years to maintain educational standards and staffing.
+The balance of the reserves will be the contingency and to support future strategies and initiatives within the academy and guard against future risks and diminishing funding.